-- working with the Assay Offices Council, and the Trading Standards Institute and its departments to ensure that hallmarking law is enforced
+- working with the Assay Offices and Trading Standards to ensure that hallmarking law is enforced

-- proposing legal changes and advising the Secretary of State for Business, Innovation and Skills
+- proposing legal changes and advising the Secretary of State for Business and Trade

 - maintaining the high standards of the UK’s hallmarking facilities

 - monitoring the work of the UK Assay Offices and their established sub-offices (including any sub-offices offshore)

 For 2022, our priorities are:

 - enterprise, promoting hallmarking as the guarantee of the integrity of the precious metals industry